 Edwards has constructed a clever allegory for the current U.S. immigration policy, one to rival the recent Machete with contrasting subtlety to that film’s over-the-top gore.
 Whereas the American government wants to close its southern border to Mexico, Edwards views the integration of populations as a natural part of development through interaction and evolution.
 Meanwhile, many Americans view illegal “aliens” as creatures hopping the border and polluting the natural order of things (as if America was so pure-blooded).
 The message is a transcendentalist one that suggests Nature and all humanity are interconnected, and false ideas like walls and borders only inharmoniously separate them.

 Unfortunately, the viewer spends much of the runtime waiting to see the creatures, and only in the final moments does the film provide a payoff.
 Monsters should have been called Journey Through the Land of Creatures, however more cumbersome such a title would be for its accuracy.
-Edwards has made a film about a landscape and he’s populated it with vague characters and rare sightings of extra-terrestrial beings, but much of the runtime it feels like nothing happens.
-If only we weren’t so interested in seeing the creatures, the social commentary might have more impact.
+Edwards has made a film about a landscape, and he’s populated it with vague characters and rare sightings of extra-terrestrial beings, but for much of the runtime, it feels like nothing happens.
+If only we weren’t so interested in seeing the creatures, the social commentary might have had more impact.
 And impressive though Edwards’ efforts on his negligible budget may be from a production resourcefulness standpoint, the result is regrettably unremarkable, even empty given the predictable character developments.
 Still, Edwards’ direction holds promise, and should major Hollywood studios be searching for fresh unknown talent to helm their next big project, Edwards should be their man.